For centuries, the racial disadvantage in wealth, education, and employment have all impacted Black men and their families for generations.

-Inside, here you’ll find some of America’s richest self-made Black men in history who, despite all of the odds and statistics against them, have reached the billion dollar mark, influenced the world, and changed the narrative of their families generational wealth.
+Inside, here you’ll find some of America’s richest self-made Black men in history who, despite all of the odds and statistics against them, have reached the billion-dollar mark, influenced the world, and changed the narrative of their family's generational wealth.

 Reginald F. Lewis

 Wall Street attorney and business mogul Reginald F. Lewis was one of the richest African-American’s in the 80s.

 His business, The Lewis Company, became the largest company in the United States run by a Black person.
 He also created the first Black-owned firm on Wall Street, and was the first person to be accepted at Harvard Law School without applying.